ControlzEx/ControlzEx/Wiki/ThemeManager.md

     ```
 2. Override the `static DefaultInstance`
     ```c#
-    public static new readonly MyLibraryThemeProvider DefaultInstance = new BiaLibraryThemeProvider();
+    public static new readonly MyLibraryThemeProvider DefaultInstance = new MyLibraryThemeProvider();
     ```
 3. Override the Methods you like (most likely you want to override this):
     ```c#